Skip to content

 We are a participant in the Amazon Services LLC associates program an affiliate advertising designed to provide means for us earn fees by linking amazon.com and affiliated sites. we may commission on qualifying sales at no additional cost you.

 This short video shows how I apply under-eye products to help camouflage dark circles for an everyday, minimal makeup look on my mature under-eye skin.
+I'm not a makeup expert, but I love sharing what works for me in hopes that it will work for you too!

-For a more full-coverage or going-out makeup look, I would typically use a bit more product and spend extra time blending.
-But when you have crepiness or fine lines under the eyes, more product can sometimes create more problems.
+When you have crepiness or fine lines under the eyes, more product can sometimes create more problems.
 The key is finding the right balance for your own under-eyes.

 Products in this Video: